 Iceland Glacier Tour: 2 Days

-Leaving Reykjavik behind between 8:30 am and 9 am, we'll head to the south of the island through the plains which extend between the coast and the volcanic mountains.
+Leaving Reykjavik behind between 8:30 am and 9 am, we'll head to the island's south through the plains that extend between the coast and the volcanic mountains.

 On our journey around the south of the island, you'll be able to admire some of the most spectacular natural wonders in Iceland.
 You'll see the 100 foot (30 metre) drop of the Skógafoss waterfall, explore the inside of the mountain hidden by the Seljalandsfoss waterfall and uncover the secrets of the Sólheimajökull glacier.